MaeSosto/QueerBench/README.md

 - queer_evaluator - Perspective.ipynb
 - queer_evaluator - Sentiment Analysis.ipynb

-In each file give as input: input file path, template, output file path
+In each file given as input: input file path, template, output file path

 Example:
 ```python
     QueerEvaluator(EVALUATION_PATH, BERTWEET_LARGE_TEMPLATE_1, EVALUATION_PATH)
 ```
-3. Run the functions in queer_results.ipynb to combine all the assessment, calculate the QueerBench score and generate the two overall scores for the terms and pronouns which are data/results/total_score_term.csv and data/results/total_score_pronouns.csv corrispondigly.
+3. Run the functions in queer_results.ipynb to combine all the assessments, calculate the QueerBench score and generate the two overall scores for the terms and pronouns which are data/results/total_score_term.csv and data/results/total_score_pronouns.csv correspondingly.

-4. Use the functions in queer_graph.ipynb to generate the graphs based by the tables created in the previous step.
-The available functons are:
+4. Use the functions in queer_graph.ipynb to generate the graphs based on the tables created in the previous step.
+The available functions are:
-- Generate a point graphs giving model and subject categoies (used for AFFIN test).
+- Generate a point graph giving model and subject categories (used for AFFIN test).
 Example:
 ```python
 error_bar(BERTWEET_MODELS, PRONOUN)